justinkirk8/Accidentally_Late/README.md

 Sunset_Sunrise Comparison

 We can see the trend continue where there are more accidents that occur during the day than at night.
+However, in the COVID_accidents data, we see a decrease in the total number of accidents occuring at night.

 ![Sunrise_Sunset](https://github.com/justinkirk8/Accidental_Tourist/blob/main/Resources/Sunrise_Sunset-Counts.png)